What is Public Policy?

-Systemic advocacy is about working towards broad changes in policy, practice, and legislation that will benefit people now and into the future.
-The goal of our work will be to improve laws, regulations, policies, and practices, to prevent abuse or neglect as well as to enable people with disabilities greater independence and full inclusion in the community.
+Public policy or systemic advocacy is about working towards broad changes in policy, practice, and legislation that will benefit people now and into the future.

 Not sure where to start?
 We have a few recommendations.

 If you have questions, you’re always welcome to contact us directly.
 We also have a wealth of information on our site about being a strong self-advocate and knowing your rights.